laefy13/VitalSynch-server/README.md

 ## Dependencies
 - Composer 2.2.6 2022-02-04 17:00:38 or higher
 - PHP 8.2.13 (cli) (built: Nov 24 2023 08:47:18) or higher
+- cloudinary configs in .env (ask me for the cloudinary configs if needed)

 ## How to run the server to local environment